 Neuronetics, Inc., or the Company, is a commercial stage medical technology company focused on designing, developing and marketing products that improve the quality of life for patients who suffer from neurohealth disorders.
 The Company's first commercial product, the NeuroStar Advanced Therapy System, is a non-invasive and non-systemic office-based treatment that uses transcranial magnetic stimulation, or TMS, to create a pulsed, MRI-strength magnetic field that induces electrical currents designed to stimulate specific areas of the brain associated with mood.
 The system was cleared in 2008 by the United States Food and Drug Administration, or the FDA, to treat adult patients with major depressive disorder, or MDD, who have failed to achieve satisfactory improvement from prior antidepressant medication in the current episode.
-Our NeuroStar Advanced Therapy system was also cleared in 2022 by the FDA to treat people suffering from obsessive-compulsive disorder.
+Our NeuroStar Advanced Therapy system was also cleared in 2022 by the FDA to treat people suffering from obsessive-compulsive disorder as well as for the treatment of comorbid anxiety symptoms for adults with MDD suffering from anxiety symptoms ("anxious depression").
 NeuroStar Advanced Therapy is also available in other parts of the world, including Japan, where it is listed under Japan's national health insurance.
 The Company intends to continue to pursue development of its NeuroStar Advanced Therapy System for additional indications.